cake-contrib/Cake.LicenseHeaderUpdater/Readme.md

 // Copyright Seth Hendrick 2019-2020.
 // Distributed under the MIT License.
 // (See accompanying file LICENSE in the root of the repository).
-//";    // <- No new line at the end, one is added automatically.
+//

+";    // <- So there is a new line between the license and the start of the rest of the file

         FilePathCollection files = GetFiles( "src/*.cs" );
         UpdateLicenseHeaders( files, settings );